hantongh/uw.biost.544/README.md

 # BIOST 544 Introduction To Biomedical Data Science
-* This repository include the R Markdown files for homework and a data analysis project
+* This repository includes the R Markdown files for homework and a data analysis project
 * This course offered insights about
   * Permutation test
   * Simulation and randomization process